catppuccin/tailwindcss/README.md

 </body>
 ```

-You can find examples for Next.js and Svelte in the `examples` folder.
+You can find examples for Next.js, Svelte, and Vite in the `examples` folder.

 ## 💝 Thanks to